pdp10/rainbow/README.md

 # Rainbow
-Rainbow is a software simulator for computer processes and resources.
+Rainbow is an open source software simulator of an abstract operating system.
+It allows users to simulate several scheduling and assignment policies of computer processes and resources, and visualise results as plots and statistics.
+It is available in 23 languages.
 This software is release under the GNU General Public License v2.

 ### Introduction